Sialitech/label-siali/docs/source/guide/frontend_reference.md

 order: 220
 order_enterprise: 127
 meta_title: Frontend Library Reference
-meta_description: Reference documentation for implementing the Label Studio Frontend into your own machine learning or data science application workflows.
+meta_description: Reference documentation for implementing the Siali Label Frontend into your own machine learning or data science application workflows.
 section: "Integration and Development"

 ---

-Label Studio Frontend (LSF) includes several UI options and callbacks that you can use when implementing the frontend with a custom labeling backend, or when customizing the Label Studio interface.
+Siali Label Frontend (LSF) includes several UI options and callbacks that you can use when implementing the frontend with a custom labeling backend, or when customizing the Siali Label interface.

 ## Updates to LSF in version 1.0.0

 !!! warning
-    LSF version 1.0.0 is not compatible with earlier versions of Label Studio.
+    LSF version 1.0.0 is not compatible with earlier versions of Siali Label.

 If you use LSF with a custom backend, you must make changes to the API callbacks that you use as follows: